nordeim/invoiceforge/docs/prompts.md

 ---

+Awesome understanding!
+Now, please meticulously review @AGENT.md ,@Deep_Opus_Analysis_PRD_v4.2.md , @DeepSeek_Analysis_PRD_v4.2.md and @Comprehensive_Alignment_Analysis_PRD_v4.2.md to have a **deep understanding** of the project in this current folder.
+Next, please meticulously review the relevant code files listed below to confirm and align your deep understand the codebase's design, architecture and its current status.
+Then create a markdown document to comprehensively document down your own validated understanding so that you can refer to this in future as the single authoritative source of code reference.
+Create this comprehensive "deep understanding" document with an appropriate name.

+---

 Awesome job on meticulous analysis, planning and execution!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Yes, please meticulously proceed with your implementation plan for `PRD_v4.md`.
 Make sure you validate the `PRD_v4.md` after generation to ensure its completeness, correctness and accuracy (according to your specifications in the planning).

 ---